501(c)(3)

 To stay informed on legal changes and updates in the animal sheltering industry, we work with a local attorney who provides guidance on any legal matters that may arise.
 This ensures that we are up to date on any legal changes that may impact our shelter and allows us to operate with transparency and integrity.

 As a nonprofit organization, we rely heavily on the generosity of our supporters.
 The Ralph J. Wann Foundation provides us with approximately 36% of our entire annual budget, which allows us to keep our doors open year after year.
 We are grateful for their financial support and take our responsibility as stewards of their funds very seriously.
-Our accounting firm and Executive Director complete an extensive "Follow-up report of Grantee" for the Wann Foundation annually, which details how the shelter used the funds granted to us in the previous year.

 We have always prioritized accountability, transparency, and honesty at the Humane Society of Fremont County, and we will continue to do so for decades to come.
 It is our commitment to providing the best possible care for the animals in our shelter and maintaining the trust and support of our community.